x1mdev/Python/Struts S2-045 PTL/Struts S2-045 NOTES.md

 /usr/local/bin/score UUID

-You can access this exercise using the following URL: http://ptl-8c1ff287-f36d3391.libcurl.so/.

 The payload

 A lot of exploits are already available, most of them are just wrappers around the following payload: